open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 * `AlwaysOnExemplarFilter` - makes all measurements eligible for being an Exemplar.
 * `AlwaysOffExemplarFilter` - makes no measurements eligible for being an Exemplar.
-Use this to turn-off Exemplar feature.
+Using this is as good as turning off Exemplar feature, and is the current default.
 * `TraceBasedExemplarFilter` - makes those measurements eligible for being an Exemplar, which are recorded in the context of a sampled parent `Activity` (span).